 Investing allows you to grow your personal capital — while not a solution to all of life’s problems, it certainly plays a part in the path toward individual betterment and peace of mind.

 Different Types of Investing Apps

-When looking at the different types of investing apps available in 2020, there are three main categories to consider — “spare change” apps, investment portfolio management apps, and real-time trading apps.
+When looking at the different types of investing apps available in 2023, there are three main categories to consider — “spare change” apps, investment portfolio management apps, and real-time trading apps.